-Don: I think it works pretty well.
-I think there's a bit of an ad- hocness about it, where things could get not said because Kim gets called away, and something happens so you just don't do it.
+I think it works pretty well.
+I think there's a bit of an ad-Don:

+hocness about it, where things could get not said because Kim gets called away, and something happens so you just don't do it.
 That's unfortunate, and I don't know if you can have systems to prevent that, but the informality's probably worth that happening occasionally.
 I see it as an advantage, really.
-As you say [indicating Nicky], we're lucky that Kim's particularly open to information [all the way though this, other non-medical team members were nodding their agreement with Don] Kim: and that's the problem, isn't it, because these clinics have to be sustainable beyond individual clinicians.
-Don: and that could be a problem in the future.
-Nicky: and maybe this is one of the lessons that we learn from these - studies, is that the person leading this type of clinic Don: needs to have that Nicky: yeah, needs to have that open mindedness and respect of
+As you say [indicating Nicky], we're lucky that Kim's particularly open to information ... [all the way though this, other non-medical team members were nodding their agreement with Don]

+and that's the problem, isn't it, because these clinics have to Kim:

+be sustainable beyond individual clinicians.

+and that could be a problem in the future.
+Don:

+and maybe this is one of the lessons that we learn from these Nicky:

+studies, is that the person leading this type of clinic ...